Raviteja-83/Bank-analytics/README.md

 POWER BI KEY FEATURES

-1.Overall financial performance
+1. Overall financial performance

   * The bank shows a steady increase in credit transactions, indicating strong customer lending behavior.
   * Debit transactions remain stable, suggesting consistent customer withdrawals and payment activities.

-2.Credit to debit ratio
+2. Credit to debit ratio

   The ratio of credit to debit ration is 1.0061 that means
   * Credit amount is slightly higher than debit amount.
   * The bank is issuing (or receiving) more credit transactions than the amount being debited/withdrawn.
   * This ratio is very close to 1, so the inflow (credit) and outflow (debit) are almost balanced.

-3.Branch performance
+3. Branch performance

   * Main branch is slightly higher than remaining branches in transaction method category
   * Remianing branch preformance of transaction method is very well

-4.Transaction amount by bank
+4. Transaction amount by bank

  * ICICI bank performace is higher than other banks
  * panjabi national bank very low performace according to transaction amount

-5.Monthly transaction trend
+5. Monthly transaction trend

  * The bank experiences stable transaction activity throughout the year.
  * May and October are the peak months for customer transactions.
  * December’s sharp drop may be due to missing or partial data.

-6.Transaction Type Share
+6. Transaction Type Share

  * Customers are using bank services consistently for both inflows (credits) and outflows (debits).
  * No heavy dependency on either type of transaction.

-7.Account activity Ratio
+7. Account activity Ratio

  * The bank may need to improve customer engagement to increase account activity rates. i am also insert page navigation and slicers in this dashboard.